 A Revolution in Youth Mental Health Care

 Growing up has never been easy.
-But over the past decade, kids and youth have been facing a mental health crisis.
-Between 2011 and 2018, the number of young people reporting poor mental health jumped1 from 4.2% to 9.9%, and during the COVID-19 pandemic, rates of depression and anxiety in children and adolescents doubled.2 Health service providers have been struggling to keep up with such a steep increase in demand.
+But increasingly, kids and youth have been facing a mental health crisis.
+Between 2011 and 2018, the number of young people reporting poor mental health jumped from 4.2% to 9.9%, and during the COVID-19 pandemic, rates of depression and anxiety in children and adolescents doubled.1,2 Health service providers have been struggling to keep up with such a steep increase in demand.
 As a result, it’s not uncommon for youth and their families to be faced with months (or even years) of waiting before they can get help.

 Nobody should have to go without mental health care.
-Digital mental health platforms like Kids Help Phone3 are one of the most promising tools we have to address this emergency, helping to ensure that every young person is able to access support when they need it.
-On top of connecting users to crisis and counselling services, the Kids Help Phone website is home to hundreds of articles, quizzes, exercises, and other tools to help youth understand whatever it is they’re going through, and learn coping skills they can take with them anywhere.
+Kids Help Phone3 — a well-established e-mental health service — is one of the most promising tools we have to address this emergency, helping to ensure that every young person is able to access support when they need it.
+At time of this publication, Kids Help Phone has supported youth over 16 million times since the start of the pandemic.
+On top of connecting users to professional counsellors and trained volunteer crisis responders, Kids Help Phone’s website is home to a Peer-to-Peer Community and hosts hundreds of articles, quizzes, activities, videos and tools to help youth understand whatever it is they’re going through and learn coping skills they can take with them anywhere.

-The Decision Lab partnered with Kids Help Phone to reimagine the experience of accessing mental health support online.
-We led the redesign from inception to launch, including an intensive research process with hundreds of youth from across Canada.
-The TDL team also interviewed Kids Help Phone staff from across the organization (from volunteer crisis responders, to service innovation specialists, to the donor relations team), analyzed web analytics, and audited the existing website.
+Kids Help Phone engaged The Decision Lab to reimagine the experience of accessing mental health support through their website.
+We led the redesign from inception to launch, including intensive research with hundreds of youth from across Canada.
+The TDL team also interviewed Kids Help Phone staff from across the organization (from volunteer crisis responders, to service innovation specialists, to the donor relations team), analyzed web analytics, and audited their existing website.

-Through the course of our work, we transformed the old website into a comprehensive gateway — one that pioneers a new way for youth to access support.
-Painstakingly designed based on mountains of data, the new gateway represents the next evolution of digital mental health care, combining behavioral UX, data analytics, and user-centered design at an unprecedented scale.
+Through the course of this collaboration, we transformed the website into an innovative new way for youth to access support.
+Painstakingly designed based on mountains of data, the gateway represents the next evolution of digital mental health care, combining behavioral science, data analytics, and user-centered design at an unprecedented scale.

-With hundreds of thousands of youth visiting the Kids Help Phone website each month, all with different backgrounds, needs, and lived experiences, the platform has to strike a difficult balance: Making sure that users have access to an immense amount of information, at different levels of support, while ensuring that this information is still effortlessly navigable — even to a young person in distress.
+With millions of youth visiting the Kids Help Phone website each year, all with different backgrounds, needs, and lived experiences, the platform has to strike a difficult balance: Making sure that users have access to an immense amount of information, at different levels of support, while ensuring that this information is still effortlessly navigable — even to a young person in distress.

-Another challenge is the diversity of Kids Help Phone’s user base.
-The gateway serves a vast audience, encompassing everyone from elementary school–aged kids, to young adults; from newcomers to Canada, to longtime residents.
-Visitors hail from every corner of the country, and hold different understandings of what they’re going through, not to mention different lived experiences, different priorities, different needs, different fears.
-The website also serves more people than just youth looking for support: it’s also a resource for caring adults (such as parents or guardians of those youth), and for anyone who wants to know how they can help somebody else in their life through a difficult time.
+Another opportunity was to support a diverse user base.
+The gateway serves a vast audience, encompassing everyone from elementary school–aged kids, to young adults; from newcomers to Canada, to Indigenous youth.
+Visitors hail from every corner of the country, and hold different understandings of what they’re going through, not to mention different lived experiences, different priorities, different needs, different feelings.
+The website also serves more people than just youth looking for support: it’s also a resource for caring adults (such as parents or caregivers of those youth), and for anyone who wants to know how they can help somebody else in their life through a difficult time.

 Personalizing the youth mental health journey

-Everyone is young at some point — but as adults, we have a habit of oversimplifying the youth experience.
-We roll our eyes at “teenage angst,” scoff at young users of apps like Instagram and TikTok, and complain about a generation coddled by participation trophies.
-It’s no surprise that many of our research participants reported feeling infantilized and misunderstood when they sought support for their mental health.
+Everyone is young at some point — but as adults, we sometimes oversimplify the youth experience.
+It’s no surprise that many of our research participants reported feeling misunderstood in their previous attempts to seek support for their mental health.

-Young people in crisis want to feel heard.
+Young people in crisis reported wanting to feel heard.
 They want to see the richness of their experiences reflected back at them, and to talk to people who understand.
 They want to be connected with supports that speak to their unique situation, without minimizing or caricaturing what they’re going through.

 Throughout the gateway, interactive tools invite users to submit their feedback on each resource they view, and then provide personalized recommendations based on what they have to say.
 Features like this empower young people to take ownership of their journey and have their voices heard, while also nudging them toward the best support available for them.

-Our updated design bridges all the different corners of the Kids Help Phone ecosystem together: if a user starts out reading an article and ends up feeling like they need more help, they have multiple pathways to more involved options, including peer support, counselling, or a crisis text line.
-Signposting all these potential routes ensures that every user ends up in the place where they’re most comfortable, and that they’re always able to step “up” or “down” to more or less intensive options, if they need them.
+The updated design bridges all the different corners of the Kids Help Phone ecosystem together: if a user starts out reading an article and ends up feeling like they need more help, they have multiple pathways to more involved options, including peer support, professional counseling, and more.
+Signposting all these potential routes helps every user end up in the place where they’re most comfortable, and that they’re always able to step “up” or “down” to more or less intensive options, if they need them.